nghia12a1-t-ara/TaaraMCU-IDE/Readme.md

+# Build Your Own IDE

-Build own IDE (focus on Text Editor and Debugger) for Microcontrollers.
-This tools based on the Python QsciScintilla Library
+This project focuses on creating a Text Editor and Debugger for Microcontrollers.
+This tool is based on the Python QsciScintilla Library.

+## Project Structure

 taara_debugger/
 │